 10 AM.
 Please give yourself ample time to arrive if staying in Manhattan.
 The subway ride from Times Square is 40 minutes.

-Brooklyn Borough Hall, 209 Joralemon Street.
-We will meet on the stairs that are located on the north side of the building, cross section of Court Street & Remsen Street.
+10 Grand Army Plaza.
+We’ll meet outside the Main Branch of the Brooklyn Public Library.
 Upon your reservation, you will receive a confirmation with exact details, maps and best mode of transportation to get to your meeting point.
+Also, Uber, Lyft, and Yellow Cabs are options as well.

 Seven days a week, rain or shine